Importing Tricks - Importing CSV Files With Special Characters

 For large files that contain more than 2 million cells of data, they just have to be broken down into smaller files to be processed correctly.

-For example, if the import file has 8 columns, then Google Sheets can handle 250,000 rows in each individual spreadsheet ( 8 columns x 250,000 rows = 2,000,000 cells ).
+For example, if the import file contains 8 columns, Google Sheets can process up to 250,000 rows per individual spreadsheet file: 8 columns x 250,000 rows = 2,000,000 cells.